snakesonabrain/groundhog/docs/index.rst

 This Python package contains useful functionality for supporting automated geotechnical calculations.

+``groundhog`` is first and foremost aimed at education on geotechnical engineering automation with Python.
+It aims to support students and educators with well-developed examples of geotechnical analysis in Python.

 Functionality for onshore and offshore geotechnical problems is included.
 This package is under constant development so any request for additional functionality can always be submitted to the package author.